Florida’s mild to tropical climate makes it ideal for

 Orlando, FL 32803.
 Tel: 407-246-2620

-Harry P. Leu Gardens is in north Orlando on 50 acres of some of the most beautiful botanical gardens in Florida.
+Harry P. Leu Gardens is north of downtown Orlando on 50 acres of some of the most beautiful botanical gardens in Florida.

 It has been a popular attraction since 1961 and was the home of the Leu family.
 They donated it to the City and the gardens have been expanded since then.